0liNewton/IDS6938-SimulationTechniques/Homework3/Readme.md

 * Based on April 4th class and 'Seek and Flee' webcourses page
 * Agents were moving in the opposite of desired directions
 * Checked my code for all the possible errors noted in responses to Piazza post by Rebecca Leis
-	* Pi is the right place (in flee block not seek); goal and position substraction is not backwards
+	* Pi is the right place (in flee block not seek); goal and position subtraction is not backwards
 	* Moved onto adjusting initial values per Joey Netterville's comment on original post
 		* Initial values affecting Seek and Flee behaviors: *Kv0, Kp1, Kv1*
 	* The inital values were all set to 10 when the opposite direction behavior is observed